Samstiles/coding-journal/content/post/2017-12-07-workaround-for-didreceiveremotenotification-not-called-in-ios11.md

 Suggesting implementing `UNUserNotificationCenterDelegate.userNotificationCenter(_ center: UNUserNotificationCenter, willPresent notification: UNNotification, withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void)` as a workaround.

-And it worked!
+Moving my foreground push notification processing logic from `didReceiveRemoteNotification` to `willPresent notification` worked!
 This method gets called every time a push notification arrives and the application is in the foreground running.

-When connected to the debugger, both `didReceiveRemoteNotification` and `userNotificationCenter(_ center: UNUserNotificationCenter, willPresent notification: UNNotification, withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void)` get called, so when you implement this new method do not forget to remove all the logic from `didReceiveRemoteNotification` because it will get executed twice when Apple fixes the problem one day.
+When connected to the debugger, or when the bug gets fixed, both `didReceiveRemoteNotification` and `willPresent notification` will get called for the same notification.
+Keep that in mind so you to not keep your logic in both places and do not process the same notification twice.